Who Is The Course For?

 Course Requirements

-Theory sessions take place in a meeting room, training room or lounge (such as care homes).
+Theory sessions take place in a meeting room, training room, or lounge (such as a care home).

-Practical session takes place in a suitable outside area (approximately 3 car parking spaces) away from buildings.
+The practical session takes place in a suitable outside area (approximately three car parking spaces) away from buildings.

 Cost